Shannon Pakura, MNZM (SWRB chair)

 Jeff has experience as a senior manager and chief executive in the NGO sector, working in organisations focused on providing services that make a positive difference to people’s lives.
 These include IHC NZ, the Methodist Church, Relationships Aotearoa and Barnardos NZ, from which I retired as chief executive in early 2019.

 His career has allowed him to be connected to local community needs which has given him a desire and ability to seek out systemic change and ensure excellent provision of services.
 He has strong relationships across the NGO and government sector and has built effective leadership teams in the organisations that he has led.
-He has experience and understanding of how governance structures operate and what is required when considering and governing strategic and the implementation of programmes of work.
+He has experience and understanding of how governance structures operate and what is required when considering the strategic implementation of programmes of work.

 The SWRB Board meets throughout the year to approve registration applications.
 Only a completed application will go forward to the SWRB Board for approval.
 An application for registration must go through all the required checks and have police results back before going to a Board meeting.